 "Student Organization” means a group of students who have complied with the registration requirements of the University or otherwise recognized by the University through formal advising and/or oversight.
 This term includes, but is not limited to, organizations and clubs registered with the Center for Student Life, the Student Government Assembly, Greek-letter organizations, athletic teams (including varsity, club, and intramural teams), and groups recognized and/or advised by other administrative or academic units of the University.

 “Portal Campus” means NYU Abu Dhabi or NYU Shanghai.

-“Study Away Site” means NYU Accra, NYU Berlin, NYU Buenos Aires, NYU Florence, NYU London, NYU Madrid, NYU Paris, NYU Prague, NYU Sydney, NYU Tel Aviv, or NYU Washington, D.C.
+“Study Away Site” means NYU Accra, NYU Berlin, NYU Buenos Aires, NYU Florence, NYU London, NYU Madrid, NYU Paris, NYU Prague, NYU Sydney, NYU Tel Aviv, NYU Washington, D.C., or NYU Los Angeles.

 Note: Portal Campuses and Study Away Sites may enact additional supplemental policies and/or alternate language to provide clarity and context, and to ensure compliance with local law and customs.
 In the event of a conflict between this Policy and a supplemental policy enacted by a Portal Campus or Study Away Site, the latter shall be controlling.

-Effective Date Supersedes University Policy on Student Conduct (1978) University Disciplinary Procedures (1978) Statement and Response Guidelines on Bullying, Threatening, and Other Forms of Disruptive Behavior (2014) Issuing Authority Senior Vice-President for Student Affairs Responsible Officer Director, Office of Student Conduct and Community Standards
+Effective Date Supersedes University Student Conduct Policy (August 18, 2022) Issuing Authority Dean of Students, Division of Student Affairs Responsible Officer Director, Office of Student Conduct and Community Standards